Our Policies & Procedures

 - There will always be adequate staff to care for remaining children at the centre.

-- In all cases, incidents will be recorded in the accident book by the person who witnessed or discovered the injury occur and a copy is given to parents the same day as the incident so they can take it with them to the doctor or health professional.
+- In all cases, incidents will be recorded in the accident book by a permanent teacher and a copy is given to parents the same day as the incident so they can take it with them to the doctor or health professional.

 - If there is serious harm, the Manager must report the incident to the Department of Labour as soon as possible and send a completed accident form within 7 days.

-- The Health & Safety Officer ensures the accident/illness/incident register is completed.
+- The Team Leaders ensures the accident/illness/incident register is completed.

 - When possible, sick children with communicable diseases will be isolated to stop the spread of infection.
 Parents will be asked to collect them.